Fun to make,

 Step 2: Color (optional)

 Color the game board with any colors you like.
 You could color the squares like a checkerboard with alternating colors.
-Pick two contrasting colors or leave half the squares white.
+Pick two contrasting colors, or leave half of the squares white.

 Tip: If you printed the colored version of the board, you can still add a personal touch by decorating the border around it.